 If you or someone close to you are the victim of sex-based discrimination, know that you are not alone.
-The information in this report will help you navigate some of what you may be experiencing.
-No matter what you have experienced or how you are feeling now, it is important to prioritize your safety.
+The information in this report will help you navigate some of what you may be

 You do not have to go through this alone, and this information is intended to help you navigate the process.
 The University will provide a student or employee who reports they have been the victim of dating violence, domestic violence, sexual assault, or stalking, whether the offense occurred on or off campus, with a written explanation of their rights and options as described in this report.